Skip to content

-German public-sector insurers’ non-life underwriting profitability will weaken in 2023
+German insurers’ non-life underwriting profitability will weaken

-The impact of current high inflation on German insurance market profitability in 2023 should be limited due to their ability to adjust prices.
+The impact of current high inflation on German insurance market profitability should be limited due to their ability to adjust prices.
 Europe’s largest economy will likely take a hit from global market conditions in 2023.

-The German non-life insurance market is likely to experience a difficult financial year in 2023 due to several macroeconomic factors, such as the current inflation trend that has hit markets across the continent.
+The German non-life insurance market is likely to experience a difficult financial year due to several macroeconomic factors, such as the current inflation trend that has hit markets across the continent.
 This reflecting expectation that inflationary pressure on property and liability claims will overweigh higher fixed-income investment yields.

 Reinvestment yields are likely to exceed maturing fixed-income investment coupons until 2024 and we expect return rates to increase to 2.8% for 2023 and 3% for 2024.